Jamaica Inn (film): Production

-Charles Laughton was a co-producer on this movie, and he reportedly interfered greatly with Hitchcock's direction.
-Laughton initially was cast as Joss, but he cast himself in the role of the villainous Pengallan, who originally was a hypocritical preacher but was rewritten as a squire because unsympathetic portrayals of the clergy were forbidden by the Production Code in Hollywood.
-Sidney Gilliat did these rewrites as a favour to Hitchcok.
+Charles Laughton was a co-producer on this movie, through his independent film production company Mayflower Pictures, and he reportedly interfered greatly with Hitchcock's direction.
+Laughton was initially cast as Joss, but he cast himself in the role of the villainous Pengallan, who originally was a hypocritical preacher but was rewritten as a squire because unsympathetic portrayals of the clergy were forbidden by the Production Code in Hollywood.
+Sidney Gilliat did these rewrites as a favour to Hitchcock.

 Laughton then demanded that Hitchcock give his character greater screen time.
 This forced Hitchcock to reveal that Pengallan was a villain in league with the smugglers earlier in the film than Hitchcock had initially planned.

 Laughton's acting was a problem point as well for Hitchcock.
 Laughton portrayed Pengallan as having a mincing walk that went to the beat of a German waltz that he played in his head, and Hitchcock thought it was out of character.
 Laughton also demanded that Maureen O'Hara be given the lead after watching her screen test (her acting in the screen test was sub par, but Laughton could not forget her eyes).
 After filming finished, Laughton brought her to Hollywood to play Esmeralda opposite his Quasimodo in the hit 1939 version of The Hunchback of Notre Dame, after which she became an international star.